 The trick is to let go of the idea that one person wins and the other loses.
 It’s not a zero-sum game.
 The best negotiations aim for a win-win outcome.
 Very few people are born expert negotiators.
 Like anything else, negotiation is a learned skill.

 People Management is often seen as an HR function or something that you only do with your direct reports.
 I disagree.
 According to Wikipedia, leadership is “a process of social influence in which one person can enlist the aid and support of others in the accomplishment of a common task.”
-People Management tools are very useful in gaining the support of others, so they can trust us to lead them.
+People Management tools are very useful in gaining the support of others, so they can trust you to lead them.

-- Provide mentorship and coaching
+- Providing mentorship and coaching

 - How to provide feedback